quintype/malibu/tutorial/preview.md

 export { HomePagePreview };
 ```

-In the above example for home page preview, we are calling _replaceAllStoriesInCollection()_ to convert all stories into collection to render on home page.
+In the above example we are replacing all the stories to a respecting collection for rendering on home page.

 You may now proceed to [Third Party Integrations]({{"/tutorial/third-party-integrations.html" | absolute_url}}) or jump to a recipe from the [Tutorial]({{"/tutorial" | absolute_url}}).